-Privacy and confidentiality are the two most prominent highlights for cryptocurrencies, focused largely on the financial market.
+Privacy and confidentiality are the two most prominent highlights of cryptocurrencies, focused largely on the financial market.
 Cryptocurrencies can support the execution of financial and value transactions on a blockchain network.
 On the other hand, the decentralized approach for financial exchanges without any trusted intermediary leads to security concerns for digital assets.
-Therefore, zero knowledge protocols have evolved as a formidable solution to the confidentiality and privacy concerns in cryptocurrency platforms.
+Therefore, zero-knowledge protocols have evolved as a formidable solution to the confidentiality and privacy concerns in cryptocurrency platforms.

 Basics of Zero Knowledge Proof Technologies

-Before diving into an outline of differences in a Zkstarks vs zksnarks comparison, you must have a basic impression of the background for zero knowledge technologies.
-The rise of cryptocurrencies has spelled an inevitable growth in popularity of zero-knowledge-proof technologies.
+Before diving into an outline of differences in a Zkstarks vs Zksnarks comparison, you must have a basic impression of the background for zero-knowledge technologies.
+The rise of cryptocurrencies has spelled an inevitable growth in the popularity of zero-knowledge-proof technologies.

 Completeness implies that verifiers have assurance of true data from an honest prover in ZKP technologies.